 It’s interesting to read, teaches complex concepts in easy-to-follow language, problem-solving, and focus on concept than implementations which means

-Even if you don’t code daily you can still understand how a particular algorithm works and how to choose a particular data structure to solve a probelem.
+Even if you don’t code daily you can still understand how a particular algorithm works and how to choose a particular data structure to solve a problem.

-It’s chapters on the array and the linked list is one of the best I have ever read and I strongly recommend all programs, particularly those who have just started their career to read that.
-It’s also not costly and worth of every penny spent.
+Its chapters on the array and the linked list are one of the best I have ever read and I strongly recommend all programs, particularly those who have just started their career to read that.
+It’s also not costly and worth every penny spent.

 So, if you want to do just one thing right now, just go and read the Grokking Algorithm by Aditya Bhargava, Many thanks and kudos for writing such awesome books which makes this topic even more interesting and readable.

 Other Programming Articles and Resources You may like

 - Data Structures in Java by Heinz Kabutz

 - 5 Free Courses to learn Data Structure and Algorithms

 - Is Effective Java still valid in the era of Java 8?